-For honest and ethical appraisals, rely on All State Appraisal Partners, Inc.
+Honesty and Integrity: All State Appraisal Partners, Inc.

-We think of our business as a profession.
-Requirements to become a licensed appraiser have increased more than ever before.
-That's why it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+We think of what we do as a profession.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can unquestionably be considered a profession rather than a trade.
+As with any profession we have a strict ethical code.

-As appraisers our primary obligation is to his or her client.
-Typically, for a standard residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like to review the appraisal document, you should request it from your lender.
-Other responsibilities also include, accurate calculations appropriate to the parameters of the assignment, reaching and sustaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at All State Appraisal Partners, Inc., we take these ethical responsibilities very seriously.
+We have quite a few obligations as appraisers but our chief duty is to our clients.
+Generally, for a normal residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you require a copy of an appraisal report, you normally have to get it through your lender.
+Other obligations also include, numerical accuracy depending on the assignment parameters, attaining and maintaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is is what we do everyday at All State Appraisal Partners, Inc..

 All State Appraisal Partners, Inc. provides honest and ethical appraisals for Iredell County

-All State Appraisal Partners, Inc. has an established reputation for performing appraisals with the highest of ethics.
-Contact us today to learn more.
+All State Appraisal Partners, Inc. has worked hard for its reputation for performing appraisals with the highest of ethics.
+To learn more Contact us

-Appraisers will often be obligated to consider the interests of third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Appraisers will frequently be obligated to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
+Those third parties normally are defined in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must store their work files for a minimum of five years - at All State Appraisal Partners, Inc. you can rest assured that we adhere to that rule.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must keep their work files for at least five years - at All State Appraisal Partners, Inc. you can rest assured that we stick to that rule.

-We demand the highest professional integrity possible from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would invite appraisal fraud since increasing the estimate of the home would increase the their paycheck.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.
+We require the highest professional integrity possible from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be confident we are doing everything we can to objectively determine the home or property value.

 Got a Question?